Understanding sewage

 This is a question that we’re often asked; the differences are:

 Another type of wastewater to be aware of is Trade Effluent.
-Trade Effluent is where a commercial process has contaminated water.
+Trade Effluent is when a commercial process has contaminated water.

 What is trade effluent?